 For entry to a degree course you normally need 4-5 relevant Highers at good grades, including English.

 You must also have English and National 5 Maths.
 National 5 Applications of Maths is accepted in place of Maths.

-For entry to a degree in Professional Education and English Studies (which can also be combined with History or Religion) at the University of Stirling you need 4 Highers at ABBB (first sitting) or AABB (two sittings) including English plus National 5 Maths or Applications of Maths at B.
+For entry to a degree in Professional Education and English Studies (which can also be combined with Religion) at the University of Stirling you need 4 Highers at ABBB (first sitting) or AABB (two sittings) including English plus National 5 Maths or Applications of Maths at B.

 Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points in English of which at least 40 credit points must be in literature (including English translation) or Scottish literature, and a maximum of 20 credit points in Media Studies.
 In addition, 40 of the credit points must have been studied at SCQF Level 8 (second year undergraduate level) or above.